The 411 on College and Life Around Campus

 Give potential employers the ultimate first impression before meeting them face-to-face.
 For every job you apply to now and in the future, you will absolutely need a resume.
 In order to stand out from the rest, your resume needs to be perfect when it comes to design, content, and grammar.
 Follow these tips when starting yours!

 Take full advantage of this FREE resource located on campus.
 They are there to help you, but don’t expect them to do all the work for you.
 Have your information filled out BEFORE you visit, and make an appointment so you aren’t stuck waiting for someone to become available.
 The career offices are typically on a tight schedule with resume help and mock interviews.
+Be sure to come with specific questions so they can help you as much as possible.

 Once you get there, they can assist with the wording and help with the organization of your content, as well as proofread for you.
 They may even have design templates available.
 Ask if they have any examples of strong resumes that you can view.